polyphene/docs.holium.org/docs/contributing/hip.md

 **Review**

-An HIP Author marks an HIP as ready for and requesting Peer Review.
+A HIP author marks an HIP as ready for and requesting peer review.

 **Last call**